Preparing your application

 It should only be considered a funding gap in the additionality assessment if it cannot be solved by:

-- reducing the proportion of affordable housing to the minimum level considered acceptable by the local authority
+- reducing the proportion of affordable housing to the minimum level considered acceptable by the council

-- increasing the density of housing whilst still being acceptable by the local authority
+- increasing the density of housing whilst still being acceptable by the council

-- changing other components of the build specification within the level acceptable within building regulations and that is acceptable to the local authority.
+- changing other components of the build specification within the level acceptable within building regulations and that is acceptable to the council.

 - What is meant by released for homes?